chuangcm1204/GettingAndCleaningDataProject/README.md

 <li>Appropriately labels the data set with descriptive variable names. </li>
 <li>From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.</li>
 </ul>

+##Repo Overview
+This project contains script file on R programming language that implements methods from [Getting and Cleaning Data Course](https://www.coursera.org/course/getdata) in order to make *tidy data* from *raw data*.
+The final data can be used for future analysis as it has labels and full description.

+##Working with R script
+You will need to make one modification to R script before you can start work with it.
+In the second line of *run_analysis.r* script you should set your working directory.

+##Data Description
+You can find additional information about the variables, data and transformations in the CodeBook.MD file.